 Law also promotes the common good.
 Humans tend to act out of self-interest.
 However, there are cases in which everyone benefits by pursuing a common interest and working together in cooperation.
 Anti-pollution laws, for instance, limit peoples’ freedom to dispose of waste as they please to promote the common good of a clean environment and resultant health benefits.

 Laws provide for the peaceful resolution of disputes.
 Without legal processes for settling differences, people would act against one another in aggression.
 Laws create peaceful processes for conflict resolution through the court system.

 Laws and rules help people develop good behavior.
 Often, people initially obey rules due to fear of punishment.
 However, consistent behavior causes them to internalize lawful conduct and eventually do it, even when they are not being watched.

 The Bible records that all humanity was affected in the exact same way by the original sin, described in a previous post as triggering genetic changes passed down to all of the Adams’ descendants.
-This is observable in the sin nature that exalts self while destroying essential relationships, and rebels against authority while losing essential protection, as well as the inevitable deterioration and death of the body, often hastened by one’s own careless behaviors.
+This is observable in the sin nature that exalts self while simultaneously harming self by losing resources, and rebels against authority while losing essential protection, as well as the inevitable deterioration and death of the body, often hastened by reckless behaviors.